lsst-dm/dm_dev_guide/editors/vscode.rst

 ===

 The official C++ extension includes support for clang-format, and it should work out of the box as long as you've installed ``clang-format`` and put a ``.clang-format`` file in a root directory of your source tree (see :ref:`using_clang_format`).
-Automatically formatting on save or while editing can be enabled via the ``editor.formatOnSave`` and ``editor.formatOnType`` options, but note that these are global settings, and will apply to any language for which a formatter is configured unless the overrides are [explicitly marked as language-specific](https://vscode.readthedocs.io/en/latest/getstarted/settings/).
+Automatically formatting on save or while editing can be enabled via the ``editor.formatOnSave`` and ``editor.formatOnType`` options, but note that these are global settings, and will apply to any language for which a formatter is configured, unless the overrides are [explicitly marked as language-specific](https://vscode.readthedocs.io/en/latest/getstarted/settings/).

-Like Python, many C++ features require giving VSCode more information about the development environment - in this case, include paths - than it can typically discover automatically.
+As with Python, many C++ features require giving VSCode more information about the development environment - in this case, include paths - than it can typically discover automatically.
-Normal editing and formatting will still work, but most tab-completion, type symbol lookup, and debug support will be missing, and the built-in linter will produce a lot of distracting squiggles.
+Normal editing and formatting will still work, but most tab-completion, type symbol lookup, and debug support will be missing, and the built-in linter will produce a lot of distracting squiggles and other warnings.
 Unlike Python, our way of declaring include paths to ``sconsUtils`` makes fixing this quite difficult in general.
 An experimental (but still unsatisfactory) solution is to use the ``tickets/DM-22074`` branch of ``sconsUtils`` to build the package *from scratch* with: